Table of Contents

-- Stratum granulosum: Flattened cells with keratohyalin granules
+- Stratum granulosum: flattened cells with keratohyalin granules

-- Stratum lucidum: Conversion area
+- Stratum lucidum: conversion area

 - Stratum corneum

-The above structure shows an example of the typical skin epithelium – the epidermis.
+The above structure shows an example of the typical skin epithelium—the epidermis.
 It is the outermost layer of the three layers that make up the skin, the inner layers are the dermis and hypodermis.

 Transitional epithelium (urothelium)

-The urothelium consists of a basal layer, several intermediate cells layers and an umbrella cell layer.
+The urothelium consists of a basal layer, several intermediate cells layers, and an umbrella cell layer.
 Umbrella cells (superficial cells) are large and often have two nuclei.
 The crusta, a very dense network of cytoplasm, is located beneath its apical membrane.
 The plasma membrane consists predominantly of rigid plaques containing uroplakin (transmembrane proteins).
 Transitional epithelium is primarily found in the efferent urinary tract, i.e., in the renal pelvis, ureter, urinary bladder and the initial part of the urethra.

 The important characteristic of this epithelium type is that their cells do touch the basal membrane, but not all of them reach the free surface.
 The cells that reach the free surface belong to the columnar type.
 The cells that do not reach the free surface rest on the basal lamina and have a round nucleus.
 The term pseudostratified is derived from the appearance of this epithelium.
-Because the cell nuclei appear at different heights, it conveys the erroneous impression that there is more than one layer of cells Non-ciliated pseudostratified epithelium is found, e.g., in the epidydimal duct and vas deferens, and ciliated pseudostratified epithelium with kinocilium is found in the respiratory tract (nasal cavity and bronchi).
+Because the cell nuclei appear at different heights, it conveys the erroneous impression that there is more than one layer of cells.
+The non-ciliated pseudostratified epithelium is found, e.g., in the epidydimal duct and vas deferens, and ciliated pseudostratified epithelium with kinocilium is found in the respiratory tract (nasal cavity and bronchi).

 Overview of the Epithelium

 Associations of particularly differentiated and specialized epithelial cells are called glandular epithelium and consequently located in the glandular tissue.
 They have specialized in producing substances such as enzymes, hormones, sweat, oil, mucus, etc. and releasing them in the organism (secretion).
-The elaboration and release is carried out by external stimuli or constitutivelyinto ducts on the surface or into the blood.
+The elaboration and release are carried out by external stimuli or constitutively into ducts on the surface or into the blood.
 Based on the specialization of the glandular epithelium, we distinguish between exocrine and endocrine glands.
 The classification is based, among other factors, on the number and location of secreting cells and the type of secretion.

 Pancreas: Special form of glandular tissue